Fermo posta Tinto Brass

 Fermo posta Tinto Brass is a 1995 Italian comedy film-erotic film directed by Tinto Brass and set in vignettes.

-Plot
+The film is said to belong to a second era in Brass's work (from 1983 until 1999), characterized by an obsessive use of cartoonish erotic figures.

+It was created from the content of actual letters Brass received regarding his film Cosi fan tutte (1992) and the director stated: "I filmed the stories that I received from all these women that approved of the message of my film."

+Premise

-Tinto Brass and his secretary Lucia (Cinzia Roccaforte) are in the Venice office of the director.
+Tinto Brass and his secretary Lucia are in the Venice office of the director.
 Lucia reads letters (one accompanied by a videocassette) sent to Brass by seven of his female fans from around Italy and they reflect on these women's sexual fantasies.
 Tinto Brass uses his own name and is mentioned as an erotic film master.